elyashium/Aegis/RAG_TO_DASHBOARD_IMPLEMENTATION.md

 1. More sophisticated document requirement detection using NLP
 2. Custom notification system for users when checklist items are due
 3. Integration with document generation for required documents
 4. Ability to merge/update existing checklists rather than creating new ones
+5. on chain document verification